On eigenfunctions corresponding to a small resurgent eigenvalue: Preliminaries from Resurgent Analysis

 \subsubsection{"Large" Laplace isomorphism}

 The Laplace transform ${\cal L}$ defined in the previous subsection can be applied only to a function ${\bf \Phi}(\xi)$ satisfying a growth condition at infinity.
-At a priceof changing the target space of ${\cal L}$ this restriction can be removed as follows.
+At a price of changing the target space of ${\cal L}$ this restriction can be removed as follows.

 For details see ~\cite[Pr\'e I.3]{CNP}.

 Let ${\check A}=(\alpha_0,\alpha_1)$ be the copolar of a small arc, where $\alpha_0,\alpha_1\in S^1$ are two directions in the complex plane, and let $\gamma: \R\to \C$ be an endless continuous path.
 We will say that $\gamma$ is \underline{adapted} to ${\check A}$ if $\lim_{t\to -\infty} \gamma(t)/|\gamma(t)|\to \alpha_0$, $\lim_{t\to \infty} \gamma(t)/|\gamma(t)|\to \alpha_1$, and if the length of the part of $\gamma$ contained in a ring $\{ z: R \le |z|\le R+1\}$ is bounded by a constant independent of $R$.